PelionIoT/pelion-ready-example/README.md

     ```

 1. Flash `combined.bin` to the development board.
 1. Write down the endpoint ID of the board.
-It's needed to start the update.
+You need it to start the update.

-Now an Firmware Update can be scheduled as explained in the [Mbed Cloud documentation](https://cloud.mbed.com/docs/current/updating-firmware/index.html).
-This can be done with the manifest tool itself or with help from the Mbed Cloud portal.
+Now, a firmware update can be scheduled as explained in the [Mbed Cloud documentation](https://cloud.mbed.com/docs/current/updating-firmware/index.html).
+You can do it with the manifest tool itself or via the Mbed Cloud portal.
 Here we explain how to do it with the manifest tool.

 1. Change the application, for example by changing some strings in `main.cpp`.
 1. Compile the application: